AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-12-28-least-squares-method-explained-part-2-data-fitting.md

 $$

-Plugging this into our model, we arrive at the following function:
+Plugging this into our model, we arrive at the following polynomial function:

 $$\hat{f}(x) =1.86105904+1.80904405x+0.55014058x^{2}$$

 {% include linkedHeading.html heading="Step 5: Visualize the Solution" level=3 %}

-And here's the resulting graph:
+And here's the resulting graph with our polynomial fit to the data:

 {% include posts/picture.html img="best-fit2" ext="JPG" alt="The best-fit parabola to the data we were given." shadow=false %}